graphsignal/graphsignal-python/README.md

 ### User tracking

 User tracking allows grouping and visualization of user-related traces, interactions, metrics, and costs.
-It also enables detection of user interaction outliers and other events.
+It also enables detection of user interaction outliers and other issues.

 To enable user tracking, set user identifier as `user_id` tag for every request, e.g. in a request handler: